serby/vim-historic/README.md

 # Historic - Vim save history using git

-This is a simple vim plugin that stores each save vim to a git repo.
+This is a simple vim plugin that stores each save vim makes to a git repo.

 ## Requires
 * git